finnschiermer/x86prime/README.md

 A few tools for our x86 subset, x86prime, known as just "prime"

+## Before anything else

+Clone this repo into a directory.
+The rest of this description assumes you've done so and are executing commands in said directory.

 ## Prerequisites

 Install ocaml and opam (ocaml package manager).
 This installs the default compiler version for the system.